* Patton Boggs accuses Chevron of “smear campaign”-filing

 “Chevron and Gibson Dunn have repeated and embellished a fabricated storyline attempting to implicate Patton Boggs in a variety of fraudulent activities,” Patton Boggs said in the filing.

-Gibson Dunn partner Theodore Boutrous Jr. called the Patton Boggs filing “frivolous and incoherent,” adding that Gibson Dunn’s efforts have revealed overwhelming evidence of a scheme to defraud Chevron.
-A representative for Chevron could not immediately comment.
+Gibson Dunn partner Theodore Boutrous Jr. said the filing is “frivolous,” adding that Gibson Dunn’s efforts have revealed overwhelming evidence of a scheme to defraud Chevron.

 Chevron is attempting to disqualify Patton Boggs from a related proceeding, arguing that the law firm never obtained proper permission from the Ecuadoreans to enter the case.
 [ID:nN28238709]

 The case in U.S. District Court for the District of Columbia is Patton Boggs LLP v.
 Chevron Corp., 10-cv-1975.
-(Reporting by Dan Levine; Editing by Steve Orlofsky)
+(Reporting by Dan Levine; Editing by Steve Orlofsky, Gary Hill)